 Doctoral Degree in Clinical Psychology with a Concentration in Forensic Psychology

-- Research methods
+- Research methods and statistics for psychology

 - Psychological profiling

 - Multicultural psychology

 Graduates of doctoral clinical forensic psychology programs qualify for licensure as psychology practitioners in mental health facilities, psychiatric hospitals and private practice.
 They might also work in academic institutions, courts, police departments or government agencies.
 Clinical psychologists specializing in forensic psychology can pursue one or more of the following career options:

 Through lecture-based coursework, experiential learning and independent research, doctoral programs provide aspiring forensic psychologists with the legal and psychological expertise they need to get licensed for clinical work or to pursue academic research careers.